 — specifies how it may be mitigated in that language, whenever possible.

-Clause 7, Application Vulnerabilities, provides descriptions of selected vulnerabilities which have been found and exploited in a number of applications and which have well known mitigation techniques, and which result from design decisions made by coders in the absence of suitable language library routines or other mechanisms.
-For these vulnerabilities, each description provides:
+Clause 7 Application vulnerabilities, provides descriptions of selected vulnerabilities, generally unrelated to programming language features, which have been found and exploited in a number of applications and which have well known mitigation techniques, and which result from design decisions made by coders in the absence of suitable language library routines or other mechanisms.
+For these vulnerabilities, each description provides

 — a summary of the vulnerability,